 • The Violinist (2009)

-Awarded annually to one Milwaukee filmmaker, the Cream City Cinema Filmmaker-In-Residence prize offers a yearlong residency program with Milwaukee Film.
-The 2013 residency includes a mentorship program, a $5,000 cash prize, and a production services package valued at more than $20,000 to help winners produce their next film.
+Awarded annually to one Milwaukee filmmaker from the Cream City Cinema Program (p.
+46), the Milwaukee Filmmaker-In-Residence prize offers a yearlong residency program with Milwaukee Film.
+The 2014 residency includes a mentorship program, a $5,000 cash prize, and a production services package, sponsored by Independent, North American Camera, and RDI Stages, valued at more than $20,000 to help winners produce their next film.

 2013 MILWAUKEE FILMMAKER IN RESIDENCE: